mikenhu/helsinki-hsl-clock/README.md

   * Then this: `sudo apt-get install libsdl2-mixer-2.0-0 libsdl2-image-2.0-0 libsdl2-ttf-2.0-0`
 * You can now configure your config file with your own details.
 Run these commands:
   * `nano config.ini`
-  * Edit the file with the HSL API, your stop ids, stop names and routes.
+  * Edit the file with the HSL API, your stop ids, direction names and route id.
 It should be formatted like this:

     ```ini
     [HSL-CONFIG]